Anna Magnani: Personal life

-During Benito Mussolini's rule, Magnani was known to make rude jokes about the Italian Fascist Party.
+During Benito Mussolini's rule, Magnani was known to make jokes about the Italian Fascist Party.

 She married Goffredo Alessandrini, her first film director, in 1935, two years after he discovered her on stage.
 After they married, she retired from full-time acting to "devote herself exclusively to her husband", although she continued to play smaller film parts.
 They separated in 1942.

 Magnani had a love affair with actor Massimo Serato, by whom she had her only child, a son named Luca, who was born on 29 October 1942 in Rome, after her separation from Alessandrini.
 At the age of 18 months, Luca contracted polio and subsequently lost the use of his legs due to paralysis.
 As a result, Magnani spent most of her early earnings for specialists and hospitals.
 After once seeing a legless war veteran drag himself along the sidewalk, she said, "I realize now that it's worse when they grow up", and resolved to earn enough to "shield him forever from want".

-In 1945, she fell in love with director Roberto Rossellini while working on Roma, Città Aperta aka Rome, Open City (1945).
+In 1945, she fell in love with director Roberto Rossellini while working on Roma, Città Aperta (Rome, Open City).
 "I thought at last I had found the ideal man...
 [He] had lost a son of his own and I felt we understood each other.
 Above all, we had the same artistic conceptions."
-Rossellini had become violent, volatile and possessive, and they argued constantly about films or out of jealousy.
+Rossellini could be violent, volatile and possessive, however, and they would argue about films or out of jealousy.
 "In fits of rage they threw crockery at each other."
-As artists, however, they complemented each other well while working on neorealist films.
-The two finally split apart when Rossellini fell in love with and married Ingrid Bergman.
+As artists, though, they complemented each other well while working on neorealist films.
+The two split up when Rossellini had an affair with Ingrid Bergman, whom he married after she conceived a child.

 Magnani was mystically inclined and consulted astrologers, as well as believing in numerology.
 She also claimed to be clairvoyant.
 She ate and drank very little and could subsist for long periods on nothing more than black coffee and cigarettes.
 However, these habits often affected her sleep: "My nights are appalling," she said.
 "I wake up in a state of nerves and it takes me hours to get back in touch with reality."
-Perhaps her strangest quirk was her love of defleaing street kittens with her thumbnails.